Many people today are transforming their residences into smart homes. And for a good reason – modern smart home technology is incredible.

 - Needs to store essential kitchen accessories

 From this point, you have a few basic choices – depending on how well your existing lights support the tasks in your kitchen.
-If you need more lighting for the family chef, install some accent track lighting underneath your cabinets.
+If you need more lighting for the family chef, install accent track lighting underneath your cabinets.

 If your task lighting is sufficient and you only need accent lighting, here are some options: